 The report should be sent electronically to the project advisor and to the Honors advisor, to be included in a “library” of all Honor’s reports.
 A hard copy of the report should also be given to the project advisor if s/he wishes to receive one.

-In addition, each Honors student should prepare a poster of their project for presentation at a Department Poster Session or at the Campus-wide Undergraduate Symposium, typically in mid April.
+In addition, each Honors student is encouraged to prepare a poster of their project for presentation at a Department Poster Session or at the Campus-wide Undergraduate Symposium, typically in mid April.